 A typical medium shot of a person would be from the waist up.

-The meduim shot can be used to begin the process of centering in on the subject after the long shot has established where the action is taking place.
+The medium shot can be used to begin the process of centering in on the subject after the long shot has established where the action is taking place.

-In the barbeque example already mentioned we have gone from inside the house to outside and shown that everyone is standing around the barbeque.
+In the barbecue example already mentioned we have gone from inside the house to outside and shown that everyone is standing around the barbecue.

 If you then follow that with a medium shot of two people talking to each other shown from the waist up you begin to convey that these are the subjects of the scene.